fjelltopp/adx_develop/README.md

 ```
 docker exec -it ckan ckan-nosetests --ckan --with-pylons=/usr/lib/ckan/venv/src/ckan/test-core.ini ckan ckanext
 ```
-## Debugging with pdb
+## Debugging with ipdb

-You can debug the adx using the python debugger (pdb).
-To do this set a break point as normal with pdb:
+You can debug the adx using the python debugger (pdb), or the improved interactive python debugger (ipdb).
+To do this set a break point as normal anywhere in the code:
 ```
-import pdb; pdb.set_trace()
+import ipdb; ipdb.set_trace()
 ```
-Start the dev env in detattached mode as normal:
+Start the dev env in detached mode as normal:
 ```
 adx up
 ```
-Then when you know your code has hit the breakpoint attach to the container:
+Then attach to ckan container:
 ```
 docker attach ckan
 ```
-This will open an interactive pdb prompt.
-When you are finished you can detach from the container, without killing it, using the escape sequence:
+When your code hits the breakpoint it will open an interactive ipdb prompt.
-\[ctrl-p\]\[ctrl-q\].
+When you are finished you can detach from the container, without killing it, using the escape sequence: \[ctrl-p\]\[ctrl-q\].

-See the [pdb docs](https://docs.python.org/3/library/pdb.html) for more on how to debug with pdb.
+See the [pdb docs](https://docs.python.org/3/library/pdb.html) and the [ipdb github](https://github.com/gotcha/ipdb) for more on how to debug with pdb/ipdb.

 ## Configuring flak8 to run locally with PyCharm
 ```